morkhorwaad/personal-site/src/markdown/pages/index.md

 Anyway, you got here!
 The rest of the site has more to say &mdash; check it out.

-If you're interested in connecting for a project or work opportunity, [get in touch](/contact) with some details on it and we'll connect.
+If you're interested in connecting for a project or work opportunity, <a href="/contact" class="internal-link">get in touch</a> with some details on it and we'll connect.